 2. Bee’s Wrap

 You can cut back drastically on your plastic wrap usage by investing in a few sheets of Beeswrap.
 Use Beeswrap to wrap bread, cheese, or vegetables, or to cover a bowl for food prep or storage.

 If you like to drink lots of smoothies, or you just want to pep up your drink, ditch the plastic straws and go with glass, stainless steel, or silicone.
 You can get eco-friendly paper straws, too, but I think you might as well invest in something reusable when you’re making the switch!

 I’ve been in many residential kitchens where the only thing to dry your hands on was a paper towel.
 That’s an expensive practice!
 Hide the paper towels and make an assortment of tea towels accessible instead.
 To clean up spills, have a few cloth rags handy, too.

-Instead of the cheap, bulk-pack polyurethane sponges that get nasty all too fast, purchase a couple of quality biodegradable cellulose sponges that you can wash in the dishwasher (or boil in water) and reuse many times!
+Instead of the cheap, bulk-pack polyurethane sponges that get nasty all too fast, purchase a couple of Swedish dishcloths–quality biodegradable cellulose sponges.
+You can wash these in the dishwasher (or boil in water) and reuse many times!
 You can also look for microfiber sponges, which can be tossed in the laundry.

-Have a stash of these in stock to bring to the grocery store (so you don’t have to use those plastic produce bags), or farmer’s market.
+Have a stash of these mesh produce bags in stock to bring to the grocery store (so you don’t have to use those plastic produce bags), or farmer’s market.
 Use them to store loose produce in your fridge or pantry.